microsoft/wineryjs/docs/api/host.md

 }

 ```
-### Request Serving
+## Request Serving
-With application registered, request serving is straightforward:
+With application registered, users can call `Host.serve` to process request and get response.
 ```ts

 import {Request, Response} from 'winery'